WaleedAshraf/asyncapi-validator/README.md

 message validator through asyncapi schema

-_Note: This package only support AsyncAPI Schema v2.0.0 or above.
-Since v3.0.0, support for AsyncAPI Schema v1.0.2 has been removed.
+_Note: This package only support AsyncAPI Schema v2.0.0 and above.
+Since v3.0.0, support for older versions of AsyncAPI Schema has been removed.

 `npm i asyncapi-validator`